Myths about Portland Personal Injury Claims

 You may also be able to collect money directly from the person who hit you, even if the person has insurance.
 If, for instance, a jury decides that your injuries are worth $60,000 in compensation and the person who hit you only has $25,000 worth of insurance, then you can try to collect the extra $35,000 directly from the person who hit you.
 Of course, if the person is completely broke, attempting to collect $35,000 from them would be a complete waste of time, and end up costing you more in the end.

 Figuring out whether or not the person is completely broke, or has substantial assets can prove tricky.
-A good Oregon lawyer, though, should know how to do this, using either a private investigator or an asset affidavit.
+A good accident lawyer in Portland, though, should know how to do this, using either a private investigator or an asset affidavit.

 Read more about these procedures in Seven Common Mistakes That Can Wreck Your Oregon Car Crash Case.